Erhesvara/Python-Code-Challenge/README.md

-# Python-Code-Activities
+# Python-Code-Challenge
-Code approach on the Activities of Python Basics " A practical introduction to python 3 " Fourth Edition.
+Code approach on the Challenges of Python Basics " A practical introduction to python 3 " Fourth Edition.

 _**Book: A practical introduction to python 3**_